CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```NPC_ALT_ATTACK``` ...
 Shouldn't be set directly.
 Implied by "NPC_ACTIVATE" and "NPC_THROWN".
 - ```NPC_THROWN``` ...
 NPCs will throw this item (without activating it first) as an alternative attack.
 - ```NPC_THROW_NOW``` ...
 NPCs will try to throw this item away, preferably at enemies.
 Implies "TRADER_AVOID" and "NPC_THROWN".
+- ```PERFECT_LOCKPICK``` ...
+Item is a perfect lockpick.
+Takes only 5 seconds to pick a lock and never fails, but using it grants only a small amount of lock picking xp.
+The item should have "LOCKPICK" quality of at least 1.
 - ```PSEUDO``` ...
 Used internally to mark items that are referred to in the crafting inventory but are not actually items.
 They can be used as tools, but not as components.
 Implies "TRADER_AVOID".
 - ```RADIOACTIVE``` ...
 Is radioactive (can be used with LEAK_*).
 - ```RAIN_PROTECT``` ...
 Protects from sunlight and from rain, when wielded.